dirigible-io/dirigible-io.github.io/help/api.md

 API
 ===

-There are several predefined injected objects, which can be used directly from the script code:
+There are several predefined injected objects which can be used directly from the script code:

-* *context* - a standard [Map](http://docs.oracle.com/javase/6/docs/api/java/util/Map.html) that can be used as a context holder during the execution
+* *context* - a standard [Map](http://docs.oracle.com/javase/6/docs/api/java/util/Map.html) that can be used as a context holder during execution.

-* *out* - the standard [System](http://docs.oracle.com/javase/7/docs/api/java/lang/System.html) output, which is redirected to the trace file
+* *out* - the standard [System](http://docs.oracle.com/javase/7/docs/api/java/lang/System.html) output, which is redirected to the trace file.

-* *datasource* - the default JDBC [Datasource](http://docs.oracle.com/javase/7/docs/api/javax/sql/DataSource.html) configured at server instance level
+* *datasource* - the default JDBC [Datasource](http://docs.oracle.com/javase/7/docs/api/javax/sql/DataSource.html) configured at server instance level.

 * *db* - an utillity object with methods:
-	* int createSequence(String sequenceName, int start)
+	* 'int createSequence(String sequenceName, int start)'
-	* int getNext(String sequenceName)
+	* 'int getNext(String sequenceName)'
-	* int dropSequence(String sequenceName)
+	* 'int dropSequence(String sequenceName)'
-	* boolean existSequence(String sequenceName)
+	* 'boolean existSequence(String sequenceName)'
-	* String createLimitAndOffset(String limit, String offset) - used for paging
+	* 'String createLimitAndOffset(String limit, String offset)' - used for paging
-	* String createTopAndStart(int limit, int offset) - used for paging
+	* 'String createTopAndStart(int limit, int offset)' - used for paging

 * *request* - the standard [HttpServletRequest](http://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html) object

 * *response* - the standard [HttpServletResponse](http://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletResponse.html) object

-* *user* - the name of the current logged in user
+* *user* - the name of the current logged-in user

 * *repository* - the reference to Dirigible Content Repository